Optimal transport from Lebesgue to Poisson: Uniqueness

-\begin{theorem} Every optimal semicoupling of $\leb$ and $\mu^\bullet\P$ is locally optimal. \end{theorem}
+\begin{theorem} Every optimal semicoupling of $\leb$ and $\mu^\bullet \P $ is locally optimal. \end{theorem}

-\begin{proof} Assume we are give a coupling $Q$ of $\leb$ and $\mu^\bullet\P$ which is translation invariant and not locally optimal.
-According to the previous lemma, the latter implies that there exist $n\in\N$ and $z_0\in\Z^d$ such that the coupling $Q$ is not efficient on the box $B_n(z_0)$, i.e.
+\begin{pf} Assume we are given a semicoupling $Q$ of $\leb$ and $\mu^\bullet\P$ which is equivariant and not locally optimal.
+According to the previous lemma, the latter implies that there exist $n\in\N$ and $z_0\in\Z^d$ such that the semicoupling $Q$ is not efficient on the box $B_n(z_0)=z_0+[0,2^n)^d$, that is,